 - Relax – if stress causes you to tense up, practice relaxation techniques to help you loosen up.

-In the video below, Kristen Unger, doctor of physical therapy at Cone Health Outpatient Rehab Center at Reidsville, speaks about preventing falls in patients with Parkinson's disease and movement disorders.
+Kristen Unger is a doctor of physical therapy at Cone Health Outpatient Rehab Center at Reidsville,